-About 80% of people who have aortobifemoral bypass surgery have relief of symptoms and successful bypass of the blocked artery after surgery and 10 years later.
+About 80% of people who have aortobifemoral bypass surgery have relief of symptoms and successful bypass of the blocked artery after surgery.
 Most people don't have pain when they are resting.
 Their pain is greatly reduced when they are walking, as well.
 If you smoke, your outlook will be better if you quit smoking before the surgery and don't start back.

 Who Should Not Have an Aortobifemoral Bypass?